-For the next two years the One Book Program will explore the vast topic of Environmental Justice.
+For the 22-23 and 23-24 school years the One Book Program will explore Environmental justice.

 We will look at injustices, from colonization to climate change to the disproportionate impacts of hazardous wastes, rising sea levels, warming air and ocean temperatures, and other environmental harms on low-income, immigrant, and communities of color.

-This image was created by artist and activist, Richard Levins Morales (cited below)
+This image was created by artist and activist Richard Levins Morales

 Use the tabbed pages to connect with a wide variety of sources in the library's print and online collection and on the Web.